doubleyewdee/doubleyewdee.github.io/_posts/2021-09-09-water-boy-begins.md

 ### footnotes

 [^1]: I noticed that the thermal pads that came pre-installed weren't super precisely cut, and again a lot of online advice/YT videos says this is cool and you don't have to be perfect.
 [^2]: I've read/seen previously that, if you aren't egregiously stupid, too much thermal paste beats not enough.
-The [GamersNexus](https://www.gamersnexus.net/guides/3346-thermal-paste-application-benchmark-too-much-thermal-paste
+The [GamersNexus](https://www.gamersnexus.net/guides/3346-thermal-paste-application-benchmark-too-much-thermal-paste) people seem wiser than I and I am taking their word for it here.
-) people seem wiser than I and I am taking their word for it here.
+[^3]: Slap a thermal pad on your forehead, it feels kinda cool.
+Get it?
+But no really, you can feel it continuously pulling heat off your body.
+It's fucking cool!